-Scenic Drives – In addition to sights along the 82-mile-stretch, take the ten mile detour down to Trappers Lake for the second or so largest natural lake in Colorado (behind Grand Lake and Lake San Cristobal also claims second largest).
+Scenic Drives – In addition to sights along the 82-mile-stretch, take the ten-mile detour down to Trappers Lake for the second or so largest natural lake in Colorado (behind Grand Lake and Lake San Cristobal also claims the second largest).

 Winter – Cross county skiing, snowmobiling and snowshoeing are common when there’s snow.

 From Yampa – Take Co Rd 17 from downtown which becomes Co Rd 8/byway.
 From Meeker – Take E Market St to Co Rd 8.
 The road is open from June to October, depending on snow.
 Winter recreation is allowed, but the byway from Yampa isn’t plowed.